ilarijn/worldmapgenerator/documentation/Implementation.md

 The time complexity of diamond-square is O(n) where n is the number of pixels in the map.

 ### Dijkstra's algorithm
 Dijkstra's algorithm is used to find shortest paths between nodes in a graph.
 Here it is used to generate rivers in a heightmap.
-The heightmap array is converted into a graph where each array point has an incoming and outgoing edge from and to adjacent array points.
-The weight of an edge is the value of the heightmap point corresponding to the destination node.
+The heightmap array is converted into a graph where each array point has an incoming and outgoing edge from and to each adjacent array point.
+The weight of an edge is the value of the heightmap point corresponding to the destination node (+1.0 to avoid negative values in the graph).

-For example, the array {{0.5, 0.2, 0.1}, {1.0, 0.4, 0.6}, {0.8, 0.9, 0.7}} would have the following edges and weights:
+For example, the heightmap {{-0.5, -0.8, -0.9}, {0.0, 0.4, -0.4}, {0.7, 0.2, -0.3}} would have the following edges and weights:

 ![Graph diagram](graph.png)